Polidea/Cockpit/README.md

 cockpitStagingDebug.yml
 ```

-File structure is as follows:

-- for primitive types (integer, double, string, boolean) you can use either simple or complex structure:
+For basic functionality can use simple, flat yaml structure:
 ```
 paramName1: paramValue1
+listSimpleTypeName: [ "staging", "testing", "prod" ]

 ```

+If you need some more attributes or want to use action param, you can use more complex structure:
+- for primitive types (integer, double, string, boolean):

 ```
 paramName2:
   description: "paramName2 description" # this field is optional; if provided, it's used for display instead of param name